thunderbird89/esf/stories/story-knock-knock.md

 **ESTIMATED RYZAK ARRIVAL: 27 HOURS, 43 MINUTES**

 The clock was running.
-Out in the galaxy, Federation ships were warping gate-to-gate, rushing to get to the closest available jump bridge to get them home.
+Out in the galaxy, Federation ships were warping gate-to-gate, rushing to the closest available jump bridge to get them home.
 Somewhere, a Ryzak supercarrier was already spooling to create a wormhole bridging lightyears to drop their ships into Sol.
 On Earth, phones would soon start to ring, and high-ranking people would be getting some unexpected visits.
 The dice were cast and the pieces dropping into place.

 Earth's awakening had begun.